LizaGiorgobiani/volunteer_finder/docs/Volunteer-Finder-Documentation.md

 ## Known Limitations

 - Static mock data (no real database)
-- No persistent user registration or authentication
+- Basic authentication (no sessions or tokens)
-- Filtering limited to two fields (keyword and type)
+- Filtering limited to keyword/type/date only
 - No pagination or sorting

 ---